comphist/cora/doc/mkdocs/docs/doc-annotate.md

 If you want to discard any recent changes that you've made, you can always use the **undo button** (![undo button](img/editor-toolbar-undo.png){: .inline}) in the toolbar.

+## Horizontal text preview

+At the bottom of the page, you will find a text preview field that shows an excerpt from the currently opened document.
+Contrary to the editor table, which shows one token per line, the text preview shows the text consecutively (or "horizontally").
+This allows you to easily read the passage that you're currently annotating.

+While navigating within the editor table, the token corresponding to the row you're currently in is **highlighted** in the text preview.
+Furthermore, the preview shows **up to 30 tokens before and after** the current page in the editor.
+This allows you to, for example, set the number of displayed lines per page low enough so you don't need to scroll, but still see enough textual context to make informed decisions during annotation.

+You can [customize](doc-customize.md) which token representation is shown in the text preview, or turn it off completely.